Is It Worth Moving to Poland

 Poland's growing medical tourism sector, particularly for dental and cosmetic procedures, is an interesting facet of its healthcare system. , but Poland has become a popular destination for medical tourists seeking affordable and high-quality treatments.

 The 2026 healthcare reform aims to reduce wait times in public hospitals by 20%, enhancing the overall efficiency of the healthcare system.
-Insurance providers like PZU and Allianz offer complete health plans tailored for expats, ensuring their healthcare needs are met.
+Insurance providers like PZU and Allianz offer comprehensive health plans tailored for expats, ensuring their healthcare needs are met.

 Safety Rankings and Quality of Life Index in Poland